MetaboyNft/claims/docs/Guide.md

 1. Microsoft SQL Server Database with the following tables and columns:
 - ![image](https://user-images.githubusercontent.com/5258063/202931174-3af41ea3-cdca-4143-b0a4-c735915e5fe1.png)
 2. Azure Service Bus with a queue named main
-3. Windows App Service Plan for .NET 6 with a deployment pointing to a fork of the MetaBoy API repo: https://github.com/MetaboyNft/MetaboyApi.
+3. Linux App Service Plan for .NET 6 with a deployment pointing to a fork of the MetaBoy API repo: https://github.com/MetaboyNft/MetaboyApi.
 Under the configuration section of the deployment, set up two AppSetting configuration variables, one named AzureSqlConnectionString and one named AzureServiceBusConnectionString that correspond with the SQL server and Azure Service Bus connection string you setup previously.

  ## 3. Setting up the MetaBoy API Message Processor:
 1. Fork the MetaBoy API Message Processor: https://github.com/MetaboyNft/MetaboyApiMessageProcessor